German Peasants' War: Clergy

 The clergy in 1525 were the intellectuals of their time.
-Not only were they literate, but in the Middle Ages they had produced most books.
+Not only were they literate in Latin, but in the Middle Ages they had produced most books.
 Some clergy were supported by the nobility and the rich, while others appealed to the masses.
 However, the clergy was beginning to lose its overwhelming intellectual authority.
-The progress of printing (especially of the Bible) and the expansion of commerce, as well as the spread of renaissance humanism, raised literacy rates, according to Engels.
-Engels held that the Catholic monopoly on higher education was accordingly reduced.
-However, despite the secular nature of nineteenth century humanism, three centuries earlier Renaissance humanism had still been strongly connected with the Church: its proponents had attended Church schools.
+The progress of printing (especially of the Bible) and the expansion of commerce raised literacy rates, according to Frederich Engels, who held that the Catholic monopoly on higher education was accordingly reduced.

 Over time, some Catholic institutions had slipped into corruption.
 Clerical ignorance and the abuses of simony and pluralism (holding several offices at once) were rampant.
 Some bishops, archbishops, abbots and priors were as ruthless in exploiting their subjects as the regional princes.
 In addition to the sale of indulgences, they set up prayer houses and directly taxed the people.
 Increased indignation over church corruption had led the monk Martin Luther to post his 95 Theses on the doors of the Castle Church in Wittenberg, Germany, in 1517, as well as impelling other reformers to radically re-think church doctrine and organization.
 The clergy who did not follow Luther tended to be the aristocratic clergy, who opposed all change, including any break with the Roman Church.

 The poorer clergy, rural and urban itinerant preachers who were not well positioned in the church, were more likely to join the Reformation.
 Some of the poorer clergy sought to extend Luther's equalizing ideas to society at large.

 Patricians

 Many towns had privileges that exempted them from taxes, so that the bulk of taxation fell on the peasants.
 As the guilds grew and urban populations rose, the town patricians faced increasing opposition.
-The patricians consisted of wealthy families who sat alone in the town councils and held all the administrative offices.
+The patricians consisted of wealthy families who alone sat in the town councils and held all the administrative offices.
 Like the princes, they sought to secure revenues from their peasants by any possible means.
 Arbitrary road, bridge, and gate tolls were instituted at will.
 They gradually usurped the common lands and made it illegal for peasants to fish or to log wood from these lands.
 Guild taxes were exacted.
 No revenues collected were subject to formal administration, and civic accounts were neglected.
 Thus embezzlement and fraud became common, and the patrician class, bound by family ties, became wealthier and more powerful.